Bernardo-MG/dreadball-model-api/src/site/markdown/units.md

 ![Affinity unit class diagram](./images/affinity_unit_class_diagram.png)

 DBX possess is a series of affinities which will mark their costs, which the [AffinityUnit][affinities_unit] keeps track of.
-As otherwise they don't add anything to the base interface, it is recommended using the unit with affinities interface only when calculating the costs.

 ---